People say that the number of lippies you have is generally, a good indicator of your kikay level.

 P.S.
 In my defense (again, haha), many of these also came from friends.
 It helps exercise my memory; each shade helps me remember the people who gave each lippy to me. :D

 - Mental Diarrhea is the online home of Rhea Alba.
-She aims to fill this space with little pockets of sunshine and occasionally, a few dark clouds (i.e. incohesive thoughts and rants, haha).
-You've been warned! =D Feel free to roam around, open your mind, and share your thoughts.
+She aims to fill this space with pockets of sunshine and occasionally, a few dark clouds (i.e. incoherent thoughts and rants, haha).
+You've been warned! ;) Contents are mainly written for family and friends, but if you're a random visitor, feel free to roam around, open your mind, and share your thoughts.

 - ► 2013 (52)

 And just like that, half a year of happiness.
 Oh my.
 How time flies! *** On my first trip back to Ingo's country in April, we visi...

 I still squeak and stifle a cry at the cost of living, but despite my expense-related complaints from a land where a kebab or a simple cup ...

 Yesterday, we met new Pakistani friends who invited us to have EĪd ul-Fiṭr dinner at Waltham.
 Our host, Shagufta, is on her third (!!!) ma...